Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeSearchBundle/Resources/doc/ElasticSearch.md

 # Elastic search support

 We have added support for Elastic search up to version 6.x.
-When you have a project that is using PHP 7 then you can use version 6.x when the project is using ruflin/elastica >= 6.0.

 ## Dynamic configuration
-We have added dynamic support to detect which version your project is using.
+For the mapping and configuration we detect which version of the library your project is using.
-Dependancies for using the configuration of version 6 is that your project uses PHP 7, that ruflin/elastica >= 6.0 is used and that it uses the package ocramius/package-versions.
+Dependencies for using the configuration of version 6 is that your project uses PHP 7 and ruflin/elastica >= 6.0.
-This last package will generate a list of package versions when composer is used.

 ## Difference between versions